jigx-com/jigx-docs-examples/docs/Jig Types/Common jig type properties/bottomSheet _Beta_.md

 :::VerticalSplitItem
 This example demonstrates that two jigs can be opened sequentially in the bottomSheet.
 Each jig is configured with its own local properties to ensure the bottomSheet adjusts and renders the content correctly.

-**Note:** The `go-to` action for the second bottom sheet jig is configured within the YAML of the parent jig.&#x20;
+**Note:** The `go-to` action for the second bottom sheet jig is configured within the YAML of the parent jig.

 The first bottom sheet jig is set to open by default using the `initialValue` property.
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-9uVxy1VqUe8VoOwnQkCOO-20250430-074455.gif" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-9uVxy1VqUe8VoOwnQkCOO-20250430-074455.gif" size="66" width="681" height="1377" position="center" caption="Multiple bottomSheets" alt="Multiple bottomSheets"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-9uVxy1VqUe8VoOwnQkCOO-20250430-074455.gif" size="66" position="center" caption="Multiple bottomSheets" alt="Multiple bottomSheets"}
 :::
 ::::